BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab01B.md

 ## Task 2: Set Up a Visual Studio Codespace

 Compute instances in Azure Machine Learning provide an easy to manage Python environment for working with Azure ML without the need to manage your own Python installation.
 However, sometimes you may want to use your own graphical Python development environment.
-In this course, we'll use Visual Studio Codespaces to simplify installation, but the principles of using the Azure Machine Learning SDK are the same in any Python environment.
+In this course, we'll use a Visual Studio Codespace to simplify installation, but the principles of using the Azure Machine Learning SDK are the same in any Python environment.

 > **Note**: Visual Studio Codespaces is in *preview* at the time of writing.
 You may experience some unexpected error messages.

-1. In a new browser tab, navigate to [https://online.visualstudio.com](https://online.visualstudio.com), and sign into Visual Studio Codespaces using the same Microsoft credentials you used to sign into Azure.
+1. In a new browser tab, navigate to [https://online.visualstudio.com](https://online.visualstudio.com).
+If prompted, sign into Visual Studio Codespaces using the same Microsoft credentials you used to sign into Azure.
 2. Create a codespace with the following settings (if you don't already have a Visual Studio Codespaces plan, create one when prompted - this is used to track resource utilization by your codespaces):
     - **Codespace Name**: *A unique name of your choice*
     - **Git Repository**: MicrosoftLearning/DP100